ghi-electronics/Documentation/hardware/sitcore/sbc.md

 ## FEZ Feather

-The Adafruit Feather form factor boards are made to be stackable and have built in support for LiPo batteries including a charging circuit.
+The Adafruit Feather form factor boards are made to be stackable and have built in support for LiPo batteries, including a charging circuit.
 We've watched this form factor quickly gaining popularity, so we decided to make a Feather board of our own.
 If your project needs to run off of a battery, this board makes it quick and easy to get started.
 The FEZ Feather provides both through hole pads and castellated edges making it both breadboard friendly and easy to build into products.

 ## FEZ Portal